-Item 6.9 Production History
+Item 6.8 Production History

-1. Disclose for each quarter of its most recent financial year, by country for each product type:

-(a) the reporting entity's share of average daily production volume, before deduction of royalties; and

-(b) as an average per unit of volume (for example, $/bbl or $/Mcf):

-(i) the prices received;

-(ii) royalties paid;

-(iii) production costs; and

-(iv) the resulting netback.

-2. For each important field, and in total, disclose the reporting entity’s production volumes for the most recent financial year, for each product type.
+1. For each important field, and in total, disclose the reporting entity’s production volumes for the most recent financial year, for each product type.

 INSTRUCTION

-In providing information for each product type for the purpose of Item 6.9, it is not necessary to allocate among multiple product types attributable to a single well, reservoir or other reserves entity.
+In providing information for each product type for the purpose of Item 6.8, it is not necessary to allocate among multiple product types attributable to a single well, reservoir or other reserves entity.
 It is sufficient to provide the information in respect of the principal product type attributable to the well, reservoir or other reserves entity.
 Resulting netbacks may be disclosed on the basis of units of equivalency between Oil and Gas (e.g. BOE) but if so that must be made clear and disclosure must comply with section 5.14 of the SAMOG Code